Athletic Training (MS)

 program of interest.

-- Application Deadline: March 15th for early review and a final deadline of June 15th for the Summer 2022 term.
+- Application Deadline: March 15th for early review and a final deadline of May 15th for the Summer 2024 term.
 Please be aware that applications completed before the deadline will be reviewed as they are completed.
 Classes will begin in July.
 Please note: Upon offer of admission, you will be asked to submit an enrollment deposit of $200.

 - Submit Online Application: Please create your online account and submit your application by following the general application instructions and pay (or waive) the non-refundable $60 application fee.
 Once this step has been completed, the online portal will allow you to upload your supplemental materials.